usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 that interior area is not covered by ADAAG.
 On the other hand, if alterations are made in such work areas, the path of travel requirements will be triggered because those work areas are primary function areas (see III-6.2000).

-{% enddetails %}
+#### Does this mean that there can no longer be raised platforms for grocery managers or

-{% details Does this mean that there can no longer be raised platforms for grocery managers or pharmacists? %}
+pharmacists?
 If a raised platform for a grocery manager station or area for pharmacists is an &quot;observation galler[y] used primarily for security purposes,&quot; it is one of the types of facilities that is totally exempt from any accessibility requirements (see III-7.3130)